 High-Level Dialogue on migration launched on 18 September 2015.
 The EUCAP Sahel Niger mission was enlarged in July 2015 including a new objective on migration.
 The EUCAP field office in Agadez opened April 2016.
 Since November 2017, refugees have been evacuated in a humanitarian evacuation scheme from Libya to Niger via the Emergency Transit Mechanism in Niger.
+An Action Plan on Niger has been elaborated in EMWP, in December 2021.
+An action file on Niger was discussed in MOCADEM in February 2022.

-Recent and upcoming T January 2019 Sherpa visit to Niger Visit to the border with Algeria and meetings with the Minister of Interior, the Minister of Plan as well as implementing partners and local authorities.
-July 2019 HR/VP visit to Niger Meeting with Nigerien authorities in the context of the Sahel tour or occasion of the G5 Sahel Ministerial in Ouagadougou.
-23 April 2021 HR/VP visit to Niger Meeting with Nigerien authorities in the context of the Sahel tour (Part of visit to Mauritania, Mal and Niger on 21-24 April 2021); 16 June 2021 EUSR visit to Niger Meeting with Nigerien authorities in the context of his end of mandate 13 July 2021 Meeting Minister of Interior with Executive Director of EASO 06 August 2021 6th meeting of Migration Cooperation Forum with the government of Niger (Cadre de Concertation sur la Migration (CCM) First meeting since 2019.
+Recent and upcoming e vents January 2019 Sherpa visit to Niger Visit to the border with Algeria and meetings with the Minister of Interior, the Minister of Plan as well as implementing partners and local authorities.
+July 2019 HR/VP visit to Niger Meeting with Nigerien authorities in the context of the Sahel tour on occasion of the G5 Sahel Ministerial in Ouagadougou.
+16 June 2021 EUSR visit to Niger Meeting with Nigerien authorities in the context of his end of mandate 13 July 2021 Meeting Minister of Interior with Executive Director of EUAA 06 August 2021 6th meeting of Migration Cooperation Forum with the government of Niger (Cadre de Concertation sur la Migration (CCM) First meeting since 2019.
 6-9 September 2021 CIVOPS Commander and MPCC Director, Francisco Perez ESTEBAN (CivOpsCdr) and an FPI delegation visited Niger.
-The visit allowed to have a dialogue with national authorities including the Minister of Interna Affairs on the activities of the EUCAP Sahel mission, whose mandate also covers support to migration and border control.
-19-24 September 2021 An EASO mission visited Niamey The main objective was to present the regional pilot project for North Africa and Niger, and to consult on the development of the pilot project with Niger, within the framework of the UNHCR Asylum Capacity Support Group (ACSG).
+The visit allowed to have a dialogue with national authorities including the Minister of Internal Affairs on the activities of the EUCAP Sahel mission, whose mandate also covers support to migration and border control.
+19-24 September 2021 An EUAA mission visited Niamey The main objective was to present the regional pilot project for North Africa and Niger, and to consult on the development of the pilot pro- ject with Niger, within the frame- work of the UNHCR Asylum Ca- pacity Support Group (ACSG).
 28 September 2021 First meeting of the Steering Committee of Niger's National Migration Policy in Niamey.
 The EU participates as observer.
-11-14 October 2021 (New) EÚSR visit to Niger Meeting with Nigerien authorities in the context of her mandate as new EUSR theme: Migration: Overview of migration trends - political and strategic perspectives on migration management.
-14-15 February 2022 Commissioner Johansson's visit to Niger Discuss the outline of an anti- smuggling operational partnership with Niger, including reinforced cooperation with Frontex and re- lated border management and security issues 29 March 2022 Commissioner Urpilainen's visit to Niger 11-12 April 2022 Follow-up visit to Niger The purpose of this visit by senior officials from DG HOME and Frontex was to take forth further discussions on an anti-smuggling operational partnership and explain the substance of a working arrangement with Frontex.
-18 May 2022 Commissioner Johansson meeting Hamadou Adamou Souley, Minister of Interior Meeting in the margins of the IMRF in New York
+11-14 October 2021 (New) EUSR visit to Niger Meeting with Nigerien authorities in the context of her mandate as new EUSR 13 October 2021 EU-Niger Political Dialogue The first post-Cotonou EU-Niger Partnership Dialogue addressed migration issues around the theme: Migration: Overview of migration trends - political and strategic perspectives on migration management.